cs4118/recitations/E-Freezer/freezer_sched_class.md

 The `flags` argument can be tested using the bitwise `&` operation.
 For example, if the task was just migrated from another CPU, `flags & ENQUEUE_MIGRATED` evaluates to 1.

-These functions are called for a variety of reasons:

-* When a child process is first forked, `enqueue_task()` is called to put it on a runqueue.
-When a process exits, `dequeue_task()` takes it off the runqueue.

-* When a process goes to sleep, `dequeue_task()` takes it off the runqueue.
-For example, this happens when the process needs to wait for a lock or IO event.
-  When the IO event occurs, or the lock becomes available, the process wakes up.
-  It must then be re-enqueued with `enqueue_task()`.

-* Process migration - if a process must be migrated from one CPU's runqueue to another, it's dequeued from its old runqueue and enqueued on a different one using this function.

-* When `set_cpus_allowed()` is called to change the task's processor affinity, it may need to be enqueued on a different CPU's runqueue.

-* When the priority of a process is boosted to avoid priority inversion.
-In this case, the task used to have a low-priority `sched_class`, but is being promoted to a `sched_class` with high priority.
-This action occurs in `rt_mutex_setprio()`.

-* From `__sched_setscheduler`.
-If a task's `sched_class` has changed, it's dequeued using its old `sched_class` and enqueued with the new one.

 ### `pick_next_task()`